 Social media managers specialize in this work, and their capacity to send out the right messages at the right time has made them an increasingly indispensable part of corporate communication strategies.
 Because of this, it has become important for students interested in communications to know how to become a social media manager so they can be prepared to find success in this burgeoning career.

 What Does a Social Media Manager Do?

-Social media managers use social media platforms to communicate with the public and to field any private messages sent to their companies.
-They facilitate interaction through strategically posting various types of content that reflect an awareness of current events and relevant trends that directly correlate to their companies’ industries.
+Social media managers use social media platforms to communicate with the public and field any private messages sent to their companies.
+They facilitate interaction by strategically posting various types of content that reflect an awareness of current events and relevant trends that directly correlate to their companies’ industries.
 Social media managers are also responsible for analyzing data to gauge the effectiveness of various communication strategies.

 Additionally they must be able to recognize and engage in new and emerging social media platforms to help companies stay relevant.
 Some social media managers may also need to collaborate with third-party organizations, like public relations firms or event planners, to help promote an employer’s event or specific cause.

 Typical Steps to Become a Social Media Manager

 Professionals usually attain the role of social media manager after they have worked in lower-level communications positions.
 The path to social media manager includes steps that are similar to those taken to build careers in other communications-based professions.